awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-v2.setting-capacity.md

 | 128 | 5,000 | 5,000 |

 **Note**
-When you specify a minimum capacity of 0\.5 ACUs, PostgreSQL\-compatible Aurora Serverless v2 DB instances set an upper limit of 2,000 on the `max_connections` setting\.
+The `max_connections` value for Aurora Serverless v2DB instances is based on the memory size derived from the maximum ACUs\.
+However, when you specify a minimum capacity of 0\.5 ACUs on PostgreSQL\-compatible DB instances, the maximum value of `max_connections` is capped at 2,000\.

 For specific examples showing how `max_connections` changes with the maximum ACU value, see [Example: Change the Aurora Serverless v2 capacity range of an Aurora MySQL cluster](#aurora-serverless-v2-examples-setting-capacity-range-walkthrough-ams) and [Example: Change the Aurora Serverless v2 capacity range of an Aurora PostgreSQL cluster](#aurora-serverless-v2-examples-setting-capacity-range-walkthrough-apg)\.